max-moore/max-moore/README.md

 ## Hi there! 👋
 ### I'm a software enginner with a focus on data science - I'm passionate about working on projects that are impactful or interesting to everyday people
 ### I'm interested in NLP
-### I like statistics and board games - let's play to a game of Yahtzee!
+### I like statistics and board games - challenge me to a game of Yahtzee!

 #### Python - Pandas - SQL